Friday, November 11, 2022

 -

-Although Megan has already been convicted of murdering both her mother and sister, a judge has decided to vacate her conviction and hold a new trial.
+In November 2022, a judge decided to vacate Megan's conviction and hold a new trial.
 This decision was made after it was revealed that one of the jurors tested out the theory presented by the defense.
 As previously noted, Megan’s defense attorneys argued that it was Helen Hargan – not Megan – who shot their mother.
 The defense also argued that Helen later shot herself by using her toe to pull the trigger.

 One of the jurors later told one of Megan’s defense attorneys that she used a rifle to test the defense theory of Helen pulling the trigger with her toe.
 The juror concluded that it was not possible for Helen to have shot herself in this way, as the medical examiner determined that she was shot in the top of the head.
 The juror then shared these findings with the other jurors during deliberations.